Understanding dependencies in project management

 Much like a relay race, projects are often completed by passing tasks from one team member to the next.
 Unlike a relay race, some project tasks require other tasks to move forward before they can be started.
 This relationship between tasks is known as a dependency.

 As a project manager, understanding how dependencies work can help you define a clear and consistent plan before initiating the project itself.
-Here's what you need to know.
+Here's what you need to know to streamline your process, optimize your dependencies, prioritize tasks, avoid bottlenecks, and manage external factors to keep your project timeline on track

 What is a dependency in project management?